Please go here for an updated listing of school here.

 Swiss School - Heard good things about it.
 Your kids need to know German though.

 Aula - A bunch of our neighbors go there.
-Looks good on paper (they do really well in science competitions), but if you talk to some of the alumni, it definitely has a dark side.
+Looks good on paper, but if you talk to some of the alumni, it definitely has a dark side.
 It's extremely competitive to the point of ruining the self-esteem of kids that can't keep up.
 If you don't keep up, you get kicked out pretty quick.
 It has one Spanish speaking track, which at first we thought would be great, but it's full of kids of PP politicians and other right-wing types.

 Deutsche Schule – Admissions is run by a old-school German woman that scares anyone who has ever met her.
 One neighbor's kid goes there and is quite happy.
 Unless your kids have perfect german and/or you have serious enchufe don’t bother.
 Montilla sends his kids there, what a hypocrite.
 They have a bus that goes to Sant Cugat.

 Waldorf School - In Bellatera.
 In Catalan but with lots of international parents, so English speaking kids won't stick out.
 Much less academically oriented for the first couple years, more focus on imagination, stories, arts, and music.
-European Waldorf schools more respectable than their hippie granola-eating North American bretheren, and have a very good reputation.
+European Waldorf schools are quite a bit different than their hippy granola-eating North American bretheren, and have a very good reputation.

 John Talabot - A very nice small concertada school in Barcelona that focuses on a trilingual education (English, Spanish, Catalan).
 We know a couple people that go there and love it.
 We decided against it mostly for logistical reasons.